dropwizard/dropwizard/docs/source/manual/core.rst

 enable the following functionality:

     * Resource method requests with ``@Timed``, ``@Metered``, ``@ExceptionMetered`` are delegated to special dispatchers which decorate the metric telemetry
-    * Resources that return Guava Optional are unboxed.
+    * Resources that return Optional are unboxed.
 Present returns underlying type, and non-present 404s
     * Resource methods that are annotated with ``@CacheControl`` are delegated to a special dispatcher that decorates on the cache control headers
     * Enables using Jackson to parse request entities into objects and generate response entities from objects, all while performing validation